Geology of Uranium Deposits

 - Mafic dykes or sills in Proterozoic sandstones – Examples at Matoush (Canada) and Westmoreland (Australia).

 The USA has large resources in sandstone deposits in the Western Cordillera region, and most of its uranium production has been from these deposits, recently by in situ leach (ISL) mining.
 The Powder River Basin in Wyoming, the Colorado Plateau and the Gulf Coast Plain in south Texas are major sandstone uranium provinces.
-Other large sandstone deposits occur in Niger, Gabon (Franceville Basin), and South Africa (Karoo Basin).
+Other large sandstone deposits occur in Niger, Gabon (Franceville Basin), and in the eastern part of Africa, in the Karoo Formation (Malawi, Tanzania, Zambia, South Africa).

 Detrital uranium occurs in some Archaean-early Palaeoproterozoic quartz-pebble conglomerates that unconformably overlie granitic and metamorphic basement.
 Quartz-pebble conglomerate uranium deposits occur in conglomerates deposited in the range 3070-2300 million years ago.
 Fluvial transport of detrital uraninite was possible at the time because of the prevailing anoxic atmosphere.
 Rare earths and thorium may be present.

-Where uranium is recovered as a by-product of gold mining, such as at Witwatersrand in South Africa, the grade may be as low as 0.01% U3O8.
-In uranium-dominant deposits such as at Elliot Lake in Canada average grades range as high as 0.15% U3O8.
+Where uranium is recovered as a by-product of gold mining, such as at Witwatersrand in South Africa, the grade may be as low as 0.01%U. In uranium-dominant deposits such as at Elliot Lake in Canada average grades range as high as 0.15%U. Uranium is associated with rare earths.

 Surficial uranium deposits are broadly defined as young (Tertiary to Recent) near-surface uranium concentrations in sediments or soils.
 These deposits usually have secondary cementing minerals including calcite, gypsum, dolomite, ferric oxide, and halite.
 Uranium deposits in calcrete are the largest of the surficial deposits.
 Uranium mineralisation is in fine-grained surficial sand and clay, cemented by calcium and magnesium carbonates.
 The uranium mineralisation is usually carnotite (hydrated potassium uranium vanadium oxide).

-They formed where uranium-rich granites were deeply weathered in a semi-arid to arid climate and deposited in valley-fill sediments along Tertiary drainage channels, and in playa lake sediments.
-The Yeelirrie deposit in Western Australia is the world's largest surficial deposit.
+They formed where uranium-rich basement formations (granites, sandstones) were deeply weathered in a semi-arid to arid climate and deposited in valley-fill sediments along Tertiary drainage channels, and in playa lake sediments.
+The Yeelirrie deposit in Western Australia is one of the world's largest surficial deposits.
 Other significant deposits in WA include Lake Way, Centipede, Thatcher Soak, and Lake Maitland.
 Calcrete uranium deposits also occur in the Central Namib Desert of Namibia, the largest being the Langer Heinrich deposit, also Trekkopje.

 Uranium occurs in lignite or coal mixed with mineral detritus (silt, clay), and in immediately adjacent carbonaceous mud and silt/sandstone beds.
 Pyrite content is high.
-Examples include those in North and South Dakota (USA), Mulga Rock (Western Australia) and Freital (Germany).
-Uranium has been adsorbed on to carbonaceous matter and consequently no discrete uranium minerals have formed.
+Examples include those in North and South Dakota (USA), Mulga Rock (Western Australia), Springbok Flats (South Africa), Nizhneylyiskoye (Kazakhstan), and Freital (Germany).
+Uranium has been adsorbed onto carbonaceous matter and consequently no discrete uranium minerals have formed.

 Deposits are hosted in limestone or dolomite, often related to karsts, fractures, faults and folds.
-Examples include Tummalapalle (India), Mailuu-Suu (Kyrgyzstan) and Bentou-Sanbaqi (China).
+Examples include the large strata-bound Tummalapalle (India), Mailuu-Suu (Kyrgyzstan) and Bentou-Sanbaqi (China).

 The major primary ore mineral is uraninite (basically UO2) or pitchblende (U2O5.UO3, better known as U3O8), though a range of other uranium minerals is found in particular deposits.
 These include carnotite (uranium potassium vanadate), the davidite-brannerite-absite type uranium titanates, and the euxenite-fergusonite-samarskite group (niobates of uranium and rare earths).